open-contracting/standard-development-handbook/docs/meta/schema_style_guide.md

 * When referring to extensions it is not necessary to explicitly state that they are optional.

 ## Schema structure

-Before proposing new structures:

-1. Draft a JSON example with reasonable values
-1. Check [other standards](https://lov.linkeddata.es/dataset/lov) for terms and/or models

 ### Definitions